xp5-org/repl-sfml/README.md

 option to close  - this can be due to a bad environment on REPL and will need to let the environment close and reset after some time passes.

+I have filed a bug with repl here : https://repl.it/bugs/p/x11-vnc-environment-stale